accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 ##### Special cases

-The criterion is not applicable when the two-way oral communication functionality does not allow the participants to be identified, in which case the real-time text (RTT) communication functionality is not required to identify the authors of the messages.
+The criterion is not applicable when the two-way voice communication functionality does not allow the participants to be identified, in which case the real-time text (RTT) communication functionality is not required to identify the authors of the messages.

 ##### Assessment methodology {class="disclosure methodo"}